Eagle Farm, Queensland

-The neighbourhood of Whinstanes is located in Eagle Farm.

 Geography

 Eagle Farm is situated 8.5 km north-east of the Brisbane central business district.
 It is bounded to the south by the median of the Brisbane River.
 Eagle Farm is within the industrial-development zone known as Australia TradeCoast.

 Kingsford Smith Drive passes through the suburb from west (Hamilton) to east (Pinkenba).
 The Gateway Motorway passes through the suburb from the south (Murarrie) crossing the Brisbane River via the Sir Leo Hielscher Bridges and then exits to the north (Brisbane Airport).
 The Southern Cross Way splits from the Gateway Motorway and also heads north-west, becoming the north-western boundary of Eagle Farm with Hamilton.

 The Doomben/Pinkenba railway line passes through the suburbs from west (Ascot/Hamilton) to east (Pinkenba) to the north of Kingsford Smith Drive.
 There are no railway stations within the suburb any more.

 The Royal Queensland Golf Club is located at 431 Curtin West Avenue and extends south to the river.
 Apart from the golf course, the suburb is industrial.

 Despite the name, the Eagle Farm Racecourse, home of the Queensland Turf Club (QTC) and the main racecourse for thoroughbred gallopers in Brisbane, is located in neighbouring Ascot.